chromium/chromium/docs/transcripts/wuwt-e01-pointers.md

 actually always there, but you don't want a security bug if you're wrong.
 And it doesn't mean that you're wrong now, even.
 Sometime later, someone can change code, unrelated to where this is, where the ownership happens, and break you.
-And maybe they don't know all the users of a given object and change in its lifetime in some subtle way, maybe not even realizing they are.
+And maybe they don't know all the users of a given object and changing its lifetime in some subtle way, maybe not even realizing they are.
 Suddenly you're eventually seeing security bugs.
 And so that's why native pointers can be pretty scary.
 And so SafeRef is something we can use instead of a native